 Weed treatments were conducted in June and August to control Eurasian watermilfoil (EWM) and Starry Stonewort in Portage Lake.
-Phragmites was also treated in 2020.
+Phragmites was also treated in 2021.
 The lake was closely monitored this year for any areas of exotic plant growth and treated accordingly.

 The management strategy for the control of Eurasian watermilfoil has been working, with substantial reductions in EWM treatments from when the initial treatments began.
 Although some years see some fluctuation, overall there is a downward trend.
 However, despite our efforts, EWM control is a constant battle that is heightened with hybrid watermilfoil.
 The presence of Hybrid watermilfoil supports the conclusion that milfoil treatments will continue to be required annually.
-Additionally, through early detection and rapids response, Starry stonewort was treated quickly in 2020, allowing for an effective treatment with hopes of little spread to be found in 2021.
+Although fewer acres of milfoil management have been required in recent years, the recommended application rates have increased, which uses up the budget more quickly.
+It is important to plan according for increasing costs from the economy as well as from an evolving plant community.
+In 2020, through early detection and rapid response, Starry stonewort was identified and treated quickly, in hopes of limiting the spread lake wide.
+2021 surveys found the previous year's actions to be very successful, with very little regrowth and no new areas of infestation found.
 Having a management program in place allowed for the SSW to be detected and treated within a matter of days versus months.
-Post survey results showed a highly effective treatment and time will tell on future impact from this species.
+Post survey results in both 2020 and 2021 showed a highly effective treatment and time will tell on future impact from this species.